-The Board of Directors recommends that you vote FOR the following: 1.
-Election of Directors Nominees For All Withhold All To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-01 David C. Bushnell 02 James L. Gibbons 03 .
-Jean D. Hamilton 04 Antl hony M. Santomero The Board of Directors recommends you vote FOR the following proposal: For Against Abstain The Board of Directors recommends you vote FOR the following proposal: For Against Abstain 2 The approval, by a non-binding advisory vote, of the compensation of the Named Executive Officers of RenaissanceRe Holdings Ltd. - 4 To appoint the firm of Ernst & Young Ltd., an independent registered public accounting firm, to serve as our auditors for the 2011 fiscal year until our 2012 Annual General Meeting, and to refer the determination of the auditors' remuneration to the Board of Directors.
-The Board of Directors recommends you vote "1 YEAR" for the following proposal: 1 year 2 years 3 years Abstain R1.0.0.11699 3 The approval, by a non-binding advisory vote, of the frequency of future shareholder advisory votes to approve the compensation of the Named Executive Officers of RenaissanceRe Holdings Ltd. Yes No NOTE: PLEASE VOTE, DATE AND SIGN THIS PROXY BELOW AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE Please be sure to sign and date this Proxy. ac Please indicate if you plan to attend this meeting - 0000101078_1 Please sign your name or names exactly as it appears on the share certificate executor, administrator, trustee, guardian or corporate executor, please give accounts, all co-owners should sign.
-Signature [PLEASE SIGN WITHIN BOX] Date Signature (Joint Owners) Date
+Γ For All Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the The Board of Directors recommends that • line below. you vote FOR the following: 1.
+Election of Directors Nominees I 01 David C. Bushnell 02 James L. Gibbons 03 Jean D. Hamilto n 04 Anthony M. Santomero The Board of Directors recommends you vote FOR the following proposal: For Against Abstain The Board of Directors recommends you vote FOR the following proposal: For Against Abstain 2 The approval, by a non-binding advisory vote, of the compensation of the Named Executive Officers of RenaissanceRe Holdings Ltd. 4 To appoint the firm of Ernst & Young Ltd., an independent registered public accounting firm, to serve as our auditors for the 2011 fiscal year until our 2012 Annual General Meeting, and to refer the determination of the auditors' remuneration to the Board of Directors.
+The Board of Directors recommends you vote "1 YEAR" for the following proposal: 1 year 2 2 years 3 years Abstain K1.0.0.11699 3 The approval, by a non-binding advisory vote, of the frequency of future shareholder advisory votes to approve the compensation of the Named Executive Officers of RenaissanceRe Holdings Ltd. NOTE: PLEASE VOTE, DATE AND SIGN THIS PROXY BELOW AND RETURN PROMPTLY IN THE ENCLOSED ENVELOPE Please be sure to sign and date this Proxy.
+0.0 5 Yes No × Please indicate if you plan to attend this meeting 00001010/8_1 Please sign your name or names exactly as it appears on th signing as attorney, executor, administrator, trustee, guardi give your full title as such.
+For joint accounts, all co-owner an or cor porate execut 80 [ Signature [PLEASE SIGN WITHIN BOX] Date Ţ Signature (Joint Owners) Date

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Annual Report, Notice & Proxy Statement is/ are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Annual Report, Notice & Proxy Statement is/ are available at www.proxyvote.com.